alfieqashwa/alfieqashwa/README.md

 * 🌍  I'm based in Ciputat
 * ✉️  You can contact me at [alfieqashwa@gmail.com](mailto:alfieqashwa@gmail.com)
 * 🧠 I'm currently learning Rust Language
 * 🤝 I'm open to collaborating on NextJs and Remix
-* ⚡  I'd rather be a persistent turtle than a sleeping rabbit
+* 📜 I'd rather be a persistent 🐢 than a sleeping 🐇

 ### Skills